pandas-dev/pandas/doc/source/user_guide/basics.rst

     (df_p.pipe(extract_city_name)
          .pipe(add_country_name, country_name="US"))

-Pandas encourages the second style, which is known as method chaining.
+pandas encourages the second style, which is known as method chaining.
 ``pipe`` makes it easy to use your own or another library's functions in method chains, alongside pandas' methods.